Robert Escarpit: Career and recognition of CIS

 In 1960, he founded the "Centre for Sociology of Literary Facts" which became in 1965 the "Institute of Literature and Art Mass Techniques", and in 1978 "Science Lab for Information and Communication" (Laboratoire des Sciences de L’information et de la Communication).
 This center would be recognized as the engine of the "School of Bordeaux," a leader in this discipline.

 In 1967, he was commissioned to create the "School of Bordeaux", which focused on social and socio-cultural entertainment, being the director of it from 1970 to 1975.

 In 1972, in co-operation with other writers, researchers, and academics, including Jean Meyriat and Roland Barthes, he created a pressure group whose aim is to obtain academic recognition for Information and Communication Sciences.

 This leads to the creation of an Information Science and Communication Committee, which became the French Society of Information Science and Communication (SFSIC).

-Escarpit became president of the University of Bordeau, and Professor of Information Sciences and Communication between 1975 and 1978.
+Escarpit became president of the University of Bordeaux, and Professor of Information Sciences and Communication between 1975 and 1978.